Tiwari666/Super-Vector-Machine-SVM-/README.md

    to separate the classes in the feature space.
 4) Robustness to Overfitting:SVM aims to maximize the margin between classes, which helps in generalizing well to unseen data and prevents overfitting, making it suitable for datasets with noisy or complex patterns.

+# Note:
+If the data points are plotted in a 2-dimensional graph, then the decision boundary (similar to the line of best fit) is referred to as a straight line.
+However, if there are more than two dimensions, these are referred to as hyperplanes.
+While there may be multiple hyperplanes that separate the classes, SVM chooses the one with the maximum distance between the classes to distinguish classes clearly.

+SVM is different from the classification due to the Kernel.
+So, kernels are a class of algorithms used for pattern analysis in the SVM.

+SVMs without kernels may have similar performance as that of logistics regression algorithm.
+Unlike the logistic regression algorithm which considers all data points, the support vector (data poiints) classifier only considers the data points closest to the hyperplane i.e. the Support Vector

 # When to Use SVR (Regression--non-linaer relationship):

 1) Continuous Target Variable: SVR is suitable for regression tasks where the target variable is continuous rather than categorical.
 It can predict numerical values based on input features.